adminn3/VelyysUtilities/README.md

 ```
 # This should be good for now.
 I dont plan to keep up with this repo so whatever files are uploaded are uploaded.
 Please do not beg me to upload recent files to the repo.
-I not responding to bugs.
+I'm not responding to bug dms.
 If they are **Severe** then I'll try my best to reach out to you.